Design comparison

 instead of something like aul

 .
-This layout is very common and I'm still learning accessibility so I'd like to know :-) Looks awesome of course 🙌🏼2@grace-snowPosted about 3 years ago@emestabillo there’s just no reason for it to be a ul.
+This layout is very common and I'm still learning accessibility so I'd like to know :-) Looks awesome of course 🙌🏼2@grace-snowPosted over 3 years ago@emestabillo there’s just no reason for it to be a ul.
 This is standard content that has headings, text and link so the headings already provide enough structure.

 Assistive tech users commonly complain that list-itis is the new div-itis these days now that card-based designs are so popular.
 I would only use a list for card listing component or search results using cards or something if there are loads of them and if it’s helpful for a user to know how many are there and that isn’t communicated anywhere else.